phac-nml/irida/doc/user/administrator/index.md

 Removing a System Client
 ------------------------

-To remove a client, click on the "Remove" button at the end of the row, you will need to select "Ok" on a confirmation pop up to ensure this is what you intented to do:
+To remove a client, click the "Remove" button at the end of the row, you will need to select "Ok" on a confirmation pop up to ensure this is what you intended to do:

 ![Client details panel delete button.](images/client-details-delete-button.png)